Scuba Diving Gran Canaria: boat dives on the southwest coast

 Wreck diving and a submarine during your scuba diving on Gran Canaria

-There are a number of wreck dive sites located in this part of Gran Canaria.
+There are several wreck dive sites located in this part of Gran Canaria.
 Close to the coast of Puerto de Mogan, you can find two wrecks lying pretty close to each other.
 With a bit of lucky timing, you can also see the submarine touring around during scuba diving at this dive site on Gran Canaria.
 This makes it quite an interesting experience.
 Make sure to wave to the tourists in the submarine, so you look happy in someone holiday´s picture, LOL!

 Powered by GetYourGuide